MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-buttons.md

 ### Q&A buttons

-If you select a Q&A button it opens the Power BI Q&A Explorer window.
+If you select a Q&A button, it opens the Power BI Q&A Explorer window.
 The Q&A window displays on top of the report page and closes when you select the X. For more information, see [Q&A for Power BI business users](end-user-q-and-a.md).

 :::image type="content" source="media/end-user-buttons/power-bi-qna.png" alt-text="Screenshot of an open Power BI Q&A Explorer window with suggested questions.":::